Khaspper/odin-shopping-cart/README.md

 While writing the FetchManga.tsx code I learned that you need to make your api the exact shape of the json file you are parsing through

 anything you are waiting for to be rendered use await waitfor...

+Omg I did it

+I finished the project

+MVP!!!

+it works everything works the styling is butt cheeks

+but everything freaking works!!!!

+the tests I made for ongoing and communityfavorites component is not written they just follow popular components test so I didn't really see the point in it... anyways...
+I freaking did it...

+this has to be the hardest project I have done I understood everything tho...
+I feel like I learned a lot especially with async and await and TDD...

+TDD isn't that bad I supposed

+AND THE PERFORMANCE IS AT 100!!!!!!!